nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ##### Aspect: Whether to revise entry in command line or in a new Ui window.
 * **Alternative 1 (current choice):** Revise entry in a new Ui window.
-    * Pros: View all details of an entry and easily revise them with keyboard shortcuts.
+    * Pro: View all details of an entry and easily revise them with keyboard shortcuts.
-    * Cons: Revise is not done purely in command line, but rather in a separate Ui window.
+    * Con: Revise is not done purely in command line, but rather in a separate Ui window.
 * **Alternative 2:** Revise entry in command line.
-  * Pros: Revise is purely done in the command line.
+    * Pro: Revise is purely done in the command line.
-  * Cons: For entry with lengthy details, typing in the full command will flood the command line text field and pose a major inconvenience for users to revise the entry specified.
+    * Con: For entry with lengthy details, typing in the full command will flood the command line text field and pose a major inconvenience for users to revise the entry specified.

 ### Edit Feature